A goal without a plan is just a wish.

 9. Not committing to your goals

-It’s all fine and dandy to use your gCalendar, Productivity Journal, or Goal Setting Action Plan (or whatever the latest app is!), to create an amazing plan to achieve your goals, but if you don’t commit to these goals, you won’t follow through.
+It’s all fine and dandy to use your tool of choice, to create an amazing plan to achieve your goals, but if you don’t commit to these goals, you won’t follow through.

 Life is going to come at you fast.
 You’re busy.
 Stuff happens all the time that makes it impossible to accomplish much of anything.
 You don’t need me to tell you this!
 So, the stronger your commitment is to yourself and to your goals, the better chance you have at succeeding.